zulkarnainshah/ng-rating-bar/README.md

 # NgRatingBar

-**ng-rating-bar** is a fully customizable rating bar component for Angular based applications (including ionic apps which have Angular as their underlying framework).
+**ng-rating-bar** is a fully customizable rating bar component for Angular based applications.
 It supports displaying read-only ratings, editable ratings, average ratings, customizable icons/images to use in place of the default stars and much more.

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.